ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 You can generate service credentials for an existing PostgreSQL user that was created through the API, the IBM Cloud CLI, or by using `psql`.

-Enter the user name and password in the JSON field below _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
+Enter the user name and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
 For example, `{"existing_credentials":{"username":"Robert","password":"supersecure"}}`.

 This does not check for or create an associated PostgreSQL user.
 {: tip}